SEC Football Power Rankings: Week 4

 "Far from discouraged," Fisher told the Dallas Morning News' Ben Baby.
 "I'm actually encouraged about the things we can do."

-After playing Arkansas this upcoming week, the schedule gets tough again for Fisher, who is making $75 million to get answers quickly in College Station.
-There are reasons for fans to be encouraged so far, too, despite getting spit out of the Tuscaloosa meat grinder Saturday.
+After playing Arkansas on Saturday, the schedule gets tough again for Fisher, who is making $75 million to get answers quickly in College Station.
+There are reasons for fans to be encouraged so far, too, despite getting spit out of the Tuscaloosa meat grinder.

 Mond continues to prove he's one of the most exciting young players in the league, and A&M may even be a bit ahead of schedule after ending the Kevin Sumlin era.
 It's just going to be tough being happy when you're in the same division as Alabama, Auburn and others.